Gate Locks for Wooden Gates & Garage Doors: a guide.

 A Nightlatch otherwise known as a Yale or cylinder lock

-- Should be combined with a more secure lock such as a mortice lock for
+- Should be combined with a more secure lock such as a mortice lock for improved security

 Long throw gate locks

-Despite it’s name it can be used on garage doors, you’ve a choice of 50mm or
+Despite it’s name it can be used on garage doors, you’ve a choice of 50mm or 70mm versions which relate to how thick the doors are – for example on doors

 up to 50mm thick you would use the 50mm versions and then a further choice of

-(key locking/unlocking from the front with a thumb latch to unlock on the
+double locking (key lockable/un-lockable from either side) or single locking (key locking/unlocking from the front with a thumb latch to unlock on the rear).

-pros:- More economical than a mortice lock and easier to fit
+- More economical than a mortice lock and easier to fit

 - More secure than a padbolt and no padlock to lose

-Rear view of the double locking long throw lock, on the single locking
+Rear view of the double locking long throw lock, on the single locking version you’ll see a thumb latch instead of a keyhole!

-lockable/unlockable from the front with a key
+Both versions are lockable/unlockable from the front with a key

-cons:- Not as secure as a mortice lock as fits to the door rather than inside
+- Not as secure as a mortice lock as fits to the door rather than inside

 it